automainint/sea-offers-bot-js/README.md

 - `--verbose` - print all messages to the console.
 Disabled by default.
 - `--seaverb` - print OpenSea log messages.
 Disabled by default.
 - `--printinfo` - don't create buy orders, but print the assets info.
 Disabled by default.
-- `--stop` - stop the currently running bot instance.
+- `--stop` - stop currently running bot instance.
 - `--resume=<line>` - resume progress from specified line.

 ## Usage